saudiwin/saudiwin.github.io/index.md

 ---
-layout: archive
+layout: intro
 permalink: /
 title:
+image:
+   feature: church_with_cross_big.png
 ---

-#### The first and only site devoted to political writing by young evangelicals and moderated by young evangelicals.
+#### Political writing by and for young evangelicals.
+Peer-reviewed and honest.

 <div class="tiles">
 {% for post in site.posts %}